Pardon Attorney in OKC

 After the investigation is completed and returned to our office, your Application will be submitted to the Pardon and Parole Board for their consideration on the next available docket (the Board meets once each month).
 If you receive a favorable recommendation from a majority of the Board members, that recommendation will be forwarded to the Governor’s office for a final decision.
 You will be notified in writing of the Board’s recommendation and the Governor’s decision.
 Please note the process takes approximately six months to complete; however, in some instances, it can take longer.

-In order for a Pardon to be effective, it must include all Oklahoma District Court felony and misdemeanor convictions, and District Court traffic convictions, which involved drugs or alcohol.
+In order for a Pardon to be effective, it must include all Oklahoma District Court felony and misdemeanor convictions, and District Court traffic convictions.
 If you have cases, which have been pardoned before, these do not need to be included in your application.
 The Governor of the state of Oklahoma cannot pardon Federal cases or convictions from another state.

-Under Oklahoma law, a pardon will not clear your record.
+Under Oklahoma law, a pardon is the forgiveness of a crime, but it does not clear your criminal record.
 It does not prevent your criminal record from being considered when decisions are made concerning employment or other matters.
 Even if you are granted a pardon, your record may continue to affect you.

 Notably, a pardon often opens up the ability to clear your record in certain situations though.
 For instance, a person who was under 18 years old at the time his or her offense was committed and who has received a pardon may seek to have their record expunged, see 22 O.S. § 18(6).